Sean Bean

 Sean Bean in the role of Officer Sharpe

-Global recognition and audience appreciation were garnered by Bean for his role as Boromir in the epic adaptation of J.R.R.
+Bean gained global recognition and audience appreciation for his role as Boromir in the epic adaptation of J.R.R.
 Tolkien's "The Lord of the Rings."
-In the battle between good and evil, his character dies while covering the retreat of the fellowship, prompting jokes about Sean Bean being the most "killed" actor.
+In the battle between good and evil, his character dies while covering the retreat of the fellowship, sparking jokes about Sean Bean being the most "killed" actor in Hollywood.

 LOTR: The Fellowship of the Ring - The Death of Boromir

-This was reaffirmed in another colossal project – "Game of Thrones."
+This reputation was cemented in another massive project – "Game of Thrones."
 Sean's character, Eddard Stark, is depicted as an honest and brave warrior, a noble and just king of the North, and a loving father.
-Among the conspirators and traitors, which most of the characters in the fantasy epic turned out to be, he stood out, leading to his untimely death in the first season of the series.
+In a world filled with conspirators and traitors – which most characters in the fantasy epic turned out to be – he stood out, leading to his untimely death in the first season of the series.

 Sean Bean in the series 'Game of Thrones'